Everything we do revolves around Recorded Oral Storytelling (ROS).

 Genealogy is:

-- extensive research
+- often research intensive

 - locating where in the world your family came from

-- the stories only you can tell
+- the stories and details you can access in your mind right now

 “When there's no one left in the living world who remembers you, you disappear from this world.
 Our memories… they have to be passed down by those who knew us in life—in the stories they tell about us.”

---Hector, from Disney's Coco
+from Disney's Coco

 Who This Is For

-If you're interested in writing memoirs or discussing talents, skills, or passions
+- If you’re interested in writing memoirs

-If you want to preserve irreplaceable memories and avoid uncertainty //9054919_bx_save_icon.svg//
+- If you want to preserve irreplaceable memories and avoid uncertainty

 Better Than Other Mediums.

+Many people think that their photos, journals, scrapbooks, memory books, or memoirs are all they need to pass down their memories to future generations.
+But in reality, these only scratch the surface.
 We don't want you to stop your other memory preservation methods.
 Quite the opposite in fact.
 We want you to supplement what you already might be doing with Recorded Oral Storytelling.
 Read on to better understand what we mean by that.

 A picture is worth 1000 words, but only if you remember those 1000 words.
 Without context, your photo collections become meaningless to future generations—including your kids and grandkids.
+ROS allows you to talk about your photos and provide the context of people, location, story, and other details, creating context for your descendants.

 Benefits of Recorded Oral Storytelling